 1.5 cups edamame (or tofu), brown rice, and veggies: 14 grams

-Fruit and veggie smoothie with hemp, pea, or soy protein powder: 8-15 grams
+Fruit and veggie smoothie with hemp, pea, or soy protein powder and soy milk: 8-15 grams

 Tofu scramble with veggies: 13-19 grams